Tailormap/tailormap-viewer/README.md

 - `-e SPRING_DATASOURCE_PASSWORD=pass`

 If your database is running on localhost using `--network=host` is recommended (you can try using the hostname `host.docker.internal` but that may not always work).
-If your database is on another host you can specify `--publish 8080:8080` instead.
-Of course, you need to specify
-`SPRING_DATASOURCE_URL` with the database hostname.
+If your database is on another host you can specify `--publish 8080:8080` instead of `--network=host`.
+Of course, you need to specify `SPRING_DATASOURCE_URL` with the database hostname.

-You can also bind the PostgreSQL database to your host when running with Docker Compose for development reasons by adding `docker-compose.db-port.yml` to the `COMPOSE_FILE` environment variable.

 ## Default admin account